Roles & Permissions

 Start with minimal permissions and add more as needed.
 For example, give NOC operators credentials.use (connect to devices) but notcredentials.view_password (reveal secrets).
 They can use credentials to connect without ever seeing the actual passwords.

-Updating a Custom Role
+Updating a Role

-- Update the name, description, or permissions.
+- Update the name, description, or permissions using the category grid.

 - Click Save.
 Changes take effect immediately for all users with this role on their next API request (permissions are loaded per-request, not cached).